 Identification of temperament comes with balanced knowledge.

 Identity is one of the parts of Prakriti, i.e. your own primordial nature which is your likes, dislikes, etc. It is as per the Samkhya Yoga.
 This primordial nature is called Aham and the way you present this nature to the world is called Ahamkara.
-Crossing the limits of Ahamkara is the final destination to reach the Purusha.
+Crossing the limits of Ahamkara is the final destination to reach Purusha.
 This Ahamkara has been developed in you since your birth.
 This is mostly formed because of the knowledge which you have acquired.
 Again, this knowledge helps you in getting your identity in society.
-We are identified in the society because we present ourselves through the knowledge acquired since the birth.
+We are identified in society because we present ourselves through the knowledge acquired since birth.

 We identify objects because we have learned to do that.
-People identify us because we present ourselves through what we have learned so far from the people, society, parents, teachers, etc. We do things in society with our identity because of the knowledge.
+People identify us because we present ourselves through what we have learned so far from the people, society, parents, teachers, etc. We do things in society with our identity because of knowledge.

 The bondage of Knowledge is mentioned as Jnanam Bandha in the Shiva Sutras.